Guillermo Moreno: Inflation rate and INDEC

 Graciela Bevacqua, the chief statistician overseeing the formulation of consumer price data at INDEC, the National Statistics and Censuses Institute, accused Moreno in 2006 of having requested the names of the stores surveyed in the calculation of the retail price index.
 She refused, on the grounds that the Secrecy Act forbade her to disclose such information to him.
 Moreno's removal of Bevacqua from her post, and his firing of other officials who refused to understate the inflation rate, made him the target of nationwide criticism.
 He allegedly followed these moves by having phones tapped and using other surveillance methods to control internal disagreements at the bureau.

 Bevacqua recalled in a 2009 interview that Moreno had called her into his office on May 29, 2006, and had angrily criticized her statistical methodology and accused her of being “unpatriotic” for not disclosing to him the requested details about the inflation rate.
 “I’ll do it like in the old Peronist days,” he shouted, threatening to “delete” official data at will.
 After leaving INDEC, Bevacqua recounted, she was unable to find other work because of pressure exerted by her superiors, apparently on orders from Kirchner and Moreno.

-In February 2013, the International Monetary Fund censured Argentina for failing to report accurate inflation data.

 Anti-Clarín activities

-As part of the Kirchner administration’s attack on the newspaper Clarín, which it accused of presenting a distorted view of Argentina under the Kirchners, Moreno displayed balloons reading “Clarín lies” during a 2012 visit to Vietnam.
+As part of an attack on the newspaper Clarín, which he accused of presenting a distorted view of the Kirchener government, Moreno displayed balloons reading “Clarín lies” during a 2012 visit to Vietnam.
 Also in that year, he handed out small cakes to members of Congress decorated with the same words.
-The Telegraph reported in October 2013 that Moreno had ordered major Argentinian retailers the previous February not to advertise in media owned by Clarín, or in La Nación and Perfil, which were also considered hostile to the Kirchner administration.
+The Telegraph reported in October 2013 that Moreno had ordered major Argentine retailers the previous February not to advertise in media owned by Clarín, or in La Nación and Perfil.
 The Wall Street Journal reported that he was the subject of a criminal investigation into charges that he had given these orders.

 Other activities

 Moreno reportedly pressured Argentina's leading importers to boycott U.S. companies.

-According to a 2010 article in Mercopress, Moreno made it an “unwritten rule” that Argentinian supermarkets must not import goods from Brazil that were also made in Argentina.
+According to a 2010 article in Mercopress, Moreno made it an “unwritten rule” that Argentine supermarkets must not import goods from Brazil that were also made in Argentina.

 When a leader of the textile firm, Kowsef SA, criticized Argentina's prohibitive tax level on textiles and refused to meet with Moreno, the government accused Kowsef of running illegal-immigrant sweatshops.
 The ensuing controversy surrounding Kowsef was described as the effect of “the long arm of Guillermo Moreno.”